 Mobile app development geared towards wearable devices can help unlock their potential.
-In 2020, more developers are making mobile apps with wearable devices in mind.
+In 2022, more developers will make mobile apps with wearable devices in mind.
 Users can download applications by the tens of thousands, all from their wrist.

 5. Artificial Intelligence (AI)